6K5EUQ/BE_WE/README.md

 ## Why BE_WE

-Most SDR applications are designed for a single operator sitting in front of a single machine.
-BE_WE is built from the ground up for **distributed, multi-operator environments** where the SDR hardware may be remote and bandwidth is limited.
+Most SDR applications are designed for a single operator on a single machine.
+BE_WE is built from the ground up for **distributed, multi-operator environments**.

-### Multi-User Real-Time Collaboration

-Unlike any other desktop SDR software, BE_WE supports multiple operators working on the same spectrum simultaneously.
-Each operator can independently create channels, tune demodulators, control audio routing, and record — all in real-time over the network.
-Built-in chat, file sharing, and an operator list with tier-based permissions make it a true **multiplayer SDR platform**.
+- **Multi-User Collaboration** — Multiple operators work on the same spectrum simultaneously.
+Each can independently create channels, tune demodulators, control audio, and record.
+Built-in chat, file sharing, and tier-based permissions make it a true multiplayer SDR platform.

-### 3D Globe Station Discovery

-Stations running BE_WE appear as markers on an interactive 3D globe.
-Operators can visually browse available stations worldwide and connect with a single click — no IP addresses or manual configuration needed.
-LAN stations are discovered automatically; WAN stations are reachable through an optional relay server.
+- **3D Globe Station Discovery** — Stations appear as markers on an interactive 3D globe.
+Click to connect — no IP addresses needed.
+LAN stations auto-discovered via UDP; WAN stations reachable through the central relay.

-### Time Machine — Rewind the Spectrum

-BE_WE continuously records a 60-second rolling IQ buffer to disk.
-When something interesting appears on the waterfall, press `Space` to freeze and scroll back in time.
+- **Time Machine** — 60-second rolling IQ buffer to disk.
+Press `Space` to freeze and scroll back.
 Missed a signal 30 seconds ago?
 It's still there.
-Select a region and export the IQ — no need to have been "recording" at the time.

-### Selective Region IQ Export

-Instead of capturing the entire wideband IQ stream (which can be tens of MB/s), operators can `Ctrl+Right-drag` on the waterfall to select a specific time-frequency region and export only that portion.
-This is critical in bandwidth-constrained remote environments where full IQ transfer is impractical.
-Combined with Time Machine, operators can retroactively extract only the signal of interest — saving storage, network bandwidth, and analysis time.
+- **Selective Region IQ Export** — `Ctrl+Right-drag` on the waterfall to export only a specific time-frequency region.
+Combined with Time Machine, retroactively extract signals of interest without full wideband capture.

-### Per-Operator Audio Routing

-Each demodulated channel can be routed to specific operators using a per-channel bitmask.
-Operator A monitors channel 1, operator B monitors channels 2 and 3 — each with independent pan and volume control.
-This enables team-based division of labor across the spectrum.

-### Distributed Architecture (HOST / JOIN / Central Relay)

-Any machine with an SDR can HOST a station.
-Any machine without an SDR can JOIN and operate as if the hardware were local.
-A central relay server bridges stations across different networks using a multiplexed (MUX) protocol over a single port — HOST connects once and the relay fans out to all JOINs.
-LAN-priority connection logic minimizes latency when operators share the same subnet.
-The entire system is designed for real-world deployment where operators and hardware are rarely in the same room.
+- **Signal Analysis** — Built-in offline analyzer for WAV/IQ files with multi-domain views: spectrogram, amplitude, instantaneous frequency, and raw I/Q.
+- **EID Fingerprinting** — Emitter Identification system extracts RF characteristics (envelope, phase, instantaneous frequency) for transmitter authentication.

 ---